JSFoundation/TAC/README.md

 ## Credits
-This repository of policies, procedures and information regarding the JS Foundation TAC is based heavily on the
+This repository of policies, procedures and information regarding the JS Foundation TAC was inspired by the
 [Node.js Foundation TSC repository][].

 [TAC Charter]: https://github.com/JSFoundation/TAC/blob/master/TAC-Charter.md